poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 reveal unquestionable lying, by the senior national intelligence official of President Obama, the Director of National Intelligence, James Clapper.
-That was the document that revealed that the Obama administration had succeeded in convincing a secret court to [?
-32:47] phone companies to turn over, to the NSA, every single phone record, of every single telephone call, local and international, of every single American, even though that National Security official, James
+That was the document that revealed that the Obama administration had succeeded in convincing a secret court to compel phone companies to turn over, to the NSA, every single phone record, of every single telephone call, local and international, of every single American, even though that National Security official, James